mtxslv/guira/README.md

 # Welcome! 👋👋

-Guira is a Python Library for Robotics Simulations with CoppeliaSim.
+Guira is a Python Library for Robotic Simulation with CoppeliaSim.